opipari/DeepRobWeb/projects/index.md

 ## Project 2

-Classification using Fully Connected and Convolutional Neural Networks
+Classification using Fully-connected and Convolutional Neural Networks

 ## Project 3